 - to attend groups and meetings and

 - taking part in activities like sport, arts and crafts and gardening.

 - permanent or temporary;

-- used for a wide range of purposes.
+- used for specific or range of purposes.

 “We started out wanting to grow onions, beetroot and other vegetables but we ended up growing a family.“